isaac-yoon/DisArray/README.md

       createActionCableSubscription(channelId) {
         App.seek = App.cable.subscriptions.create(
           {
-            // this needs to match chat_channel.rb
             channel: "ChatChannel",
             channelId: channelId,
           },
           {
-            // received will be invoked when the subscription broadcasts from the backend
             received: data => {
               switch (data.type) {
                 case 'message':